 Also in Corleone (Palermo), where the allegorical floats parade, the Nanno is condemned to be burnt at the stake, adorned with a necklace made of sausages and carried on his shoulders by the riavulicchio (the little devil), representing the rebirth of a festival, only recently revived.

-At Gioiosa Marea (Messina) the “Carnival of the Murgo” has been held for almost 70 years.
-It is so called because of the “murga” playing, a characteristic and colorful ramshackle orchestra, conducted by the “Murgo” wearing a top hat and tailcoat.
-It is a tradition imported from Argentina, by the coming back emigrants who had absorbed this aspect of the Latin-American culture, and enriched it with local elements from the maritime context.
+In Gioiosa Marea (Messina), the Carnival of Murgo has been held for almost 70 years.
+It is so-called because the “murga“, a characteristic ramshackle and colourful little orchestra led by the Murgo in tailcoat and top hat, is on stage.
+It is a tradition imported from Argentina, by returning emigrants who assimilated this aspect of Latin American culture, enriching it with local elements taken from the maritime context.

 In addition to the traditional festivities, the Carnival of Novara di Sicilia (Messina) also includes the Maiorchino tournament, a race that involves rolling wheels of local pecorino cheese, a speciality obtained through a special process of processing and maturing, through the streets of the town.
 The event has as its natural conclusion the Sagra, where the stars of the show are ricotta and tuma cheeses!